wishawa/async_ui/guide/src/building-ui/README.md

 * A `<div>...</div>` is an element.

 #### Component
-A *component* is something that puts element(s) on the screen.
+There is no fixed interface for what a *component* looks like in Async UI.

-There is no fixed interface for what a component looks like in Async UI.
+The term "component" will be used to refer to any piece of code that can be used to put some UI elements on the screen.

-In this chapter we will cover different ways of making components.
+By the end of this chapter, you will see some common forms of components.